muvis-tomography/SETA-Pro/README.md

 📌 Nikon XT H 450 / 225 systems

-These systems have been tested and validated at the University of Southampton as part of the National X-ray Computed Tomography facility (NXCT).
+These systems have been tested and validated at the University of Southampton, part of the [National X-ray Computed Tomography facility (NXCT)](https://www.southampton.ac.uk/muvis/about/equipment/d5.page).

 🔹 User Interface: A clean and intuitive interface for quick setup and reconstruction.